 George Martin, who had become a record producer and engineer after being trained as a pilot by the Royal Navy just in time for the end of WWII, was made the head of Artist and Repertoire (they’re the people who get to pick the artists) for EMI’s Parolophone record label today in 1955, largely on the basis of his work with Peter Ustinov, Baroque quartets, and comedians like Spike Milligan.
 The label’s faith him would pay off big time in 1962, when he signed The Beatles to a recording contract (and they’d already been turned down by Decca, who would not make that mistake again when they signed the Rolling Stones) without having heard or seen them, based only on rumors and the enthusiasm of their manager, Brian Epstein.
-He was Knighted by the Queen for his services as their producer in 1995.
+He was Knighted by the Queen for his services as their producer in 1995, but sadly we lost him on the 8th of last month at age 90.

 The Beatles started a three-month residency at the Top Ten Club in Hamburg, Germany tonight in 1962.
 Far from being an “overnight success” in 1964, they would “hone their chops” playing 7 hours a night on weekdays and 8 hours a night on weekends, and it was during this period that their bass player, Stu Suttcliffe, would meet and date German photographer Astrid Kircherr, who would cut his hair into the longer “bowl cut” style popular with German youth that would later become known as “Beatle” haircuts.